Defensive retail compounder pageCOST

 Costco sentiment depends on whether the membership flywheel can keep justifying a defensive premium multiple.

-This page frames COST through membership, comp sales, e-commerce, and valuation before visitors open live analysis.
+Use this guide to review COST through membership, comp sales, e-commerce, and valuation before running live analysis.

 Costco is the textbook defensive compounder — high renewal rates, slow but consistent unit growth, and a multiple that already prices it in.